 Sign #5: You’re getting increasingly rigid about food choices

 If you always modify your food order at restaurants to the point that it raises eyebrows with your friends, it might be time to reexamine your motivation.
 The stricter you become with what you eat, the less enjoyment you get out of your meal.
 “A hyper-focus on what you are eating, or not, can negatively affect a person’s relationship with food long term as well as negatively impact normal life activities,” says Mysko.
 “Obsession with food, along with the ordinary pressure to look a certain way, can be extremely dangerous.
 Unfortunately, society plays a role in perpetuating the notion that foods are ‘good’ or ‘bad.’ ” If this sounds like you, you may want to seek guidance and consultation from a registered dietitian about your nutritional needs and how to balance your diet.
 (Read this woman’s anorexia recovery story that proves healing is possible.)

 Sign #6: You are obsessed with how much you weigh

 There are so many numbers that arguably matter more than how much you weigh—your resting heart rate and your cholesterol level, to name a few.
 So if you have a sudden, paralyzing, hyper-focused viewpoint on those numbers down by your toes, you may be developing a dysfunctional relationship with the scale.
 “Do you find that you are secretly weighing yourself more often than normal?
 Is your mood for the day dramatically changed by the number on the scale?
 This could be a silent sign of an eating disorder developing,” says Brennan.
-(Here’s how often you should weigh yourself, according to science.)

 Sign #7: You use laxatives to drop weight